Anut-py/h-raylib/DOCUMENTATION.md

 Keep in mind that raygui is an immediate mode GUI, so it is designed mostly for debugging and development and not for actual game GUIs.
 To this end, it is not very customizable and the features are quite limited.
 For a real game, you should make your own retained mode GUI.

 ### Private modules

-h-raylib has 5 modules that are not exposed for external use: `Raylib.Native`, `Raylib.Internal`, `Raylib.ForeignUtil`, `Raylib.Web.Native`, and `Raylib.Web.Processable`.

 #### Raylib.Native